This DIY Cat Bed tutorial will show you how to easily make an envelope pillow cover that makes a perfect bed for your cat (or dog!)

 Mother cats naturally emit a pheromone message to their kittens to help them feel safe and secure.
 FELIWAY® MultiCat mimics the natural pheromone and has been clinically proven to reduce tension and conflicts between household cats.

-It’s super easy to use, just twist the FELIWAY® MultiCat vial into the diffuser unit and plug it into an electrical outlet.
-Leave the diffuser continuously plugged in for at least 30 days to keep your cats in happy and in harmony.
+It’s super easy to use, just twist the FELIWAY vial into the diffuser unit and plug it into an electrical outlet.
+Leave the diffuser continuously plugged in for at least 30 days.
 For best results, use the diffuser in an open area (not behind furniture) where your cats like to hang out.
-Each diffuser refill covers an area up to 700 sq. ft and lasts about 30 days.

-So we did what any crafty family would do and made her a new pillow for her sleeping spot!
+So I did what any crafty cat mom would do and made her a new bed for her sleeping spot!

 And I have to say, this DIY Cat Bed is perfect for her…